 Stanford Classics offers an intellectually vibrant and broadly transdisciplinary exploration of the ancient Mediterranean world.
 Ph.D. students specialize in literature, history, archaeology, or philosophy and the history of science; their training combines core skills and methods with innovative and theoretically informed approaches.
-Our community currently includes 39 doctoral students and 22 faculty, with strong connections to Archaeology, Drama, History, and other programs at Stanford.

 If you are considering studying Classics at Stanford, we encourage you to familiarize yourself with our approaches to the fields of study here.
 Review the requirements of the program below and be in contact with our Director of Graduate Studies if you have any questions.